 In the case of NN resampling, the Akima pixel locations for the two closest detectors are examined to see which is closest to the output location.
 The hybrid line DN value for the closest detector is selected as the output DN value.

-Write the output DN to the image file.
-See note #9.
+Write the output DN to the image file. .

 Write out the data descriptor record for the image file.
 Table 6-10 shows the baseline contents of the data descriptor record.
 All fields present in the table refer to the imagery associated with the DDR, unless otherwise specified.
 Note that the scene roll angle is a new field added for off-nadir acquisitions.
 It would be computed from the LOS model by interpolating the roll angle from the "original" attitude data sequence at the time corresponding to the precision model reference time t_ref.
-This would be done using the logic described in the Find Attitude sub-algorithm in the LOS Projection ADD, except operating on the "original" rather than the "corrected" attitude data sequence.
+This would be done using the logic described in the Find Attitude sub-algorithm in the LOS Projection ADD (6.2.2), except operating on the "original" rather than the "corrected" attitude data sequence.
 The logic for using the "original" data is so that this scene roll value will not change due to LOS model correction.
-The sign convention on the roll angle is such that a positive roll angle would correspond to a positive orbital Y coordinate that is looking to starboard (See note 11).
+The sign convention on the roll angle is such that a positive roll angle would correspond to a positive orbital Y coordinate that is looking to starboard.

 Combining SCAs into one output file.

-For an SCA combined output image, the overlap region between SCAs can be handled by averaging the pixels between SCAs (See Note 12).
+For an SCA combined output image, the overlap region between SCAs can be handled by averaging the pixels between SCAs.